ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 !!! note "How response tagging for ContentView is done internally"

     In `ibexa/http-cache` there is a dedicated response listener `HttpCacheResponseSubscriber` that checks if:

     - the response has attribute `view`
     - the view implements `Ibexa\Core\MVC\Symfony\View\CachableView`
     - cache is not disabled on the individual view

     If that checks out, the response is adapted with the following:

     - `ResponseCacheConfigurator` applies SiteAccess settings for enabled/disabled cache and default TTL.
     - `DispatcherTagger` dispatches the built-in ResponseTaggers which generate the tags as described above.

 ### ResponseConfigurator

-A `ReponseCacheConfigurator` configures an HTTP Response object, makes the response public, adds tags and sets the shared max age.
+A `ReponseCacheConfigurator` configures an HTTP Response object, makes the response public, adds tags, and sets the shared max age.
 It is provided to `ReponseTaggers` that use it to add the tags to the response.

 The `ConfigurableResponseCacheConfigurator` (`Ibexa\HttpCache\ResponseConfigurator\ConfigurableResponseCacheConfigurator`) follows the `view_cache` configuration and only enables cache if it is enabled in the configuration.